VinayEdula/OS/SourceCodetoExecutable.md

 #### Address-Dependent vs Non-Address-Dependent Fields

 Only the parts of code that references memory addresses need relocation.
-Instructions that use registers, immediate constants, or opcodes alone are not affected by where the program is loaded — hence, not address-dependent so they wont be listed in Relocation table.
+Registers are fixed CPU components — not memory-resident.
+Only instructions referencing memory addresses (variables, labels, jumps) require relocation.

 | Type of Field           | Example      | Depends on Memory Address? | Needs Relocation? |
 | ----------------------- | ------------ | -------------------------- | ----------------- |